seungkilee-cs/seungkilee-cs/README.md

 ### [Spektra](https://www.seungkilee.com/spektra)

   Before I found Qobuz, there were some suspicious FLAC vendors online that had the lossless containers filled with ripped audio in 128kbps.
 While I had my suspicions of these cases, to make sure I used tools like [Spek](spek.cc) to verify that it had full range of audio signals.
 But installing spek on different machines was a little overhead, but an overhead nontheless.
 So I wanted to build a tool that can do what spek does but without any install and without any server side processing for privacy.
-Thus,

-  Spectrum Analyzer hosted on static page, with RUST Core and JS Interface.
-My attempt at [Spek](spek.cc) for Web.
+Thus, Spektra is born.
+A spectrum analyzer hosted on static page, with RUST Core and JS Interface.
+This is my attempt at [Spek](spek.cc) for Web.

   [Demo](https://www.seungkilee.com/spektra) | [Code](https://github.com/seungkilee-cs/spektra)